 - The program must include EDFN500 and EDRM505. - All MA students must pass a comprehensive examination after they are advanced to degree candidacy.
 The examination, which is scheduled on specific dates each semester (see the School of Education academic calendar), consists of one 3-hour session and one 2-hour session.
 An Application for Advancement to Candidacy form is filed upon completion of 50% of the student's course work. - All MA students planning on taking comprehensive exams must register for the EDUC670 Master's Comprehensive Exam course for 0 credits of the term in which they will be taking the exam.
-Students who fail the doctoral comprehensive exam will have only one more opportunity to retake the exam.
+Students who fail the master's comprehensive exam will have only one more opportunity to retake the exam.
 Students who fail the exam on their second attempt may be removed from the program. - All MS students-If you want to add this endorsement to your Michigan Teaching Credential, you must successfully complete the Michigan Test for Teacher Certification (MTTC) subject area exam.
-If you do not want to add this to a Michigan Credential, you must pass a comprehensive examination after advancement to degree candidacy.
+In addition, you are required to pass a comprehensive examination after advancement to degree candidacy in order to obtain the Master of Science degree.
 The examination, which is scheduled on specific dates each semester (see the School of Education academic calendar), consists of one 3-hour session and one 2-hour session.